Conformal Inference for Online Prediction with Arbitrary Distribution Shifts: Introduction

-The original conformal inference methods developed by Vovk and colleagues require that all the training and testing data be exchangeable (e.g.~be i.i.d.), which further implies that all the data comes from the same marginal distribution \cite{VovkBook}.
-Recently, many authors have extended this methodology to account for distribution shifts and dependency structures within the training and testing data.
-Some examples including methods for stationary time \cite{Chernozhukov2018} and non-stationary time series \cite{Zaffran2022}, cross-sectional time series \cite{Lin2022}, label shift \cite{Podkopaev2021}, covariate shift \cite{Tibs2019, Yang2022}, as well as general theoretical results on the robustness of classical conformal methods to deviations from exchangeability \cite{Barber2022}.
+The original conformal inference methods developed by Vovk and colleagues typically require that all the training and testing data be exchangeable (e.g.~be i.i.d.), and in particular, require that all points have the same marginal distribution.
+While the earlier literature does contain some extensions beyond exchangeabiltiy to data sequences that are locally exchangeable or can be transformed to an exchangeable sequence (\cite{VovkBook}), the applicability of these methods is limited.
+More recently, many authors have extended conformal inference to account for a wider variety of distribution shifts and dependency structures within the training and testing data.
+Some examples including methods for stationary time series (\cite{Chernozhukov2018}), cross-sectional time series (\cite{Lin2022}), label shift (\cite{Podkopaev2021}), covariate shift (\cite{Tibs2019, Yang2022}), and generic methods for re-weighting non-identically distributed data (\cite{Barber2022}).